Reading Periods:

 What We Publish:

 We welcome flash fiction, longer stories, hybrid, and experimental stuff you can't quite define.
-We publish a new story every two weeks.
+We publish a new piece every three weeks.
 Help us keep our readers on their toes.

 Word Count:

 500 – 3,000 words is our preferred range, but you can submit up to 5,000 words maximum.
 Please submit only one story at a time.
 If you have a dozen flash fiction stories, please send us one of them.
 We respond very quickly, so if we pass, feel free to submit again.
-Note: We have nothing against microfiction, but since we publish one standalone story every two weeks, we will not consider stories less than 500 words in length.
+Note: We have nothing against micro works, but since we publish one standalone story every three weeks, we will not consider stories less than 500 words in length.

 Format: